moficodes/realtime-polling/README.md

 # Estimated time

-From end to end this would take 60-90 min.
+From start to finish this should take around 60-90 min.
+Depending on readers familiarity with the technology used the time can be different.

 # Steps